Ol49-65, photographed somewhere in

 Ol49s were sometimes used with trains heavier than previously envisaged, even with express ones, although their running qualities were not entirely satisfactory for that purpose.
 Moreover, due to small diameter of cylinders, their startup was rather slow.
 Five machines (Ol49-2, Ol49-30, Ol49-62, Ol49-94 and Ol49-101) were written off as a result of crashes and accidents.
 Supplies of new diesel locomotives for passenger trains were, by comparison with freighters, much delayed, so this class was one of the last to be withdrawn from regular service with PKP; this took place in early 1990s, so they outlived Ok1s and Ok22s by more than ten years.
 This certainly had a positive side-effect: as their withdrawal took place in the period of growing nostalgia for steam, comparatively many of them avoided scrapping.
 According to rosters quoted in SS vol.104, in 1988 PKP inventory still included 81 Ol49s and in 1990 – 73.
 According to the same source, 51 machines still existed in 1999.
 SK 4/99 lists 31 existing engines of this class, plus 17 more as wrecks – many have later been scrapped.
 The list compiled by ‘Doctor’ (www.parowozy.best.net) gives 34 preserved machines in 2008 – almost 30 percent of all serving with PKP, probably the best result in Poland!
 Unfortunately, three Ol49s included in this list have been scrapped recently.
 Ol49-48, preserved (in fact, in a very poor condition) at the Piotrków Trybunalski loco depot, was captiously bought dirt cheap from PKP in early 2004 and immediately sold for scrap, which caused much stir among Polish railway fans.
 Over two years later the same happened to the Ol49-18, which after withdrawal had been used as a stationary boiler at the Łuków depot and later was plinthed there.
 When repair works at the Gniezno depot were closed down in mid-2009, the wreck of Ol49-32 was also qualified for scrapping, which was completed in October 2010.
 The largest ‘herds’ of Ol49s in Poland can be found in Wolsztyn and Ełk.
 Wolsztyn depot has seven machines; Ol49-7 ‘Bob Wyatt’, Ol49-23, Ol49-69 (in fact Ol49-99, re-numbered in 2001) and Ol49-111 are kept in working order and are still sometimes used with local trains, while Ol49-60, Ol49-81 and Ol49-85 are on static display.
 In Ełk in 2004 there were as many as nine of them, one (Ol49-4) intended for preservation, the rest (Ol49-3, 9, 11, 38, 61, 80, 93 and 102) rusting on an abandoned siding.
 As far as I know, Ol49-3 was still operational in 1999.
 In September 2005 Ol49-93 was transferred to the Industry and Railway Museum in Jaworzyna Śląska.
 In January 2006, Ol49-38 (with erroneous designation Ol49-27) was taken from Ełk and plinthed in Korsze, to commemorate important contribution of railways into the development of this town.
 Finally, in May 2006, Ol49-4 was transferred to the Skierniewice depot, to become a part of the railway stock collection maintained by the PSMK society.

 In 1993, Ol49-77 (3188/1953) was sold to Denmark and is now plinthed in Randers.
-Three years later, Ol49-12 (2614/1951) followed, this time to Stoomcentrum Maldegem, Belgium; this machine has retained its original designation and has been used with special trains.
-Due to boiler certificate expiration, Ol49-12 was withdrawn in 2005 and most probably shall remain on static display.
-In May 2010 Ol49-60 was transferred to Leszno for external refurbishment – there are plans to put it on static display at Rundhaus Europa in Augsburg, Germany.
+Three years later, Ol49-12 (2614/1951) followed, this time to Stoomcentrum Maldegem, Belgium; this machine retained its original designation and was used with special trains.
+Due to boiler certificate expiration, Ol49-12 was withdrawn in 2005 and moved to static display.
+In May 2017 this engine was, quite surprisingly, purchased by a Polish private company, with an intention to restore it in service.
+In May 2010 Ol49-60 was transferred to Leszno for external refurbishment – there were plans to put it on static display at Rundhaus Europa in Augsburg, Germany, but they failed to materialize.

 Main technical data